pyaesone17/go-green/README.md

 # Go Green

-### What happend When Go meets 🎄green, ❄️clean, 🛠robust , on fire 🔥and fast 🚀 ?
+### What happend When Go meets 🎄green, ❄️ clean, 🛠 robust , on fire 🔥and fast 🚀 ?